A place of unique beauty and charm – Tasmania is the ultimate getaway destination for a dose of luxury.

 Piermont Retreat

-If you’re in search of Tasmania’s best hotel for the ultimate getaway, Piermont Retreat should be at the top of your list.
-Located in the tranquil Great Oyster Bay on Tasmania’s remote east coast, Piermont Retreat is best described as a small community of sustainably built lodges on an 180-year-old homestead.
+Located in the tranquil Great Oyster Bay on Tasmania’s remote east coast, Piermont Retreat is best described as a small community of sustainably built lodges on a 180-year-old homestead.
 Encapsulating the wild and untamed Tasmanian landscape they are surrounded by, visitors will find 15 charming and equally peaceful cottages perched high on a hill.
-With expansive spa bathrooms that float over the tree tops, your stay will be topped by the log fire and mesmerising beachfront deck.
+With expansive spa bathrooms that float over the treetops, your stay will be topped by the log fire and mesmerising beachfront deck.

 More info